molepi/Molecular-Data-Science/RIntro_practical/R_Intro_Practical_1.md

 #### Question 5:

   - What is the sex and smoking status of the youngest diabetic?
-  - What is the average systolic blood pressure smokers who currently take blood pressure medication?
+  - What is the average systolic blood pressure of smokers who currently take blood pressure medication?
   - For diabetics who experienced MI, what is their mean age, BMI, and glucose level?